 Think about your life.
 Is this the way I want my story to end?

-During these uncertain and stressful times, more then ever, we need joy in our daily lives.
-Whether at work or at home.
-A smile can change someone’s day from gloomy to joyful, showing some compassion when a coworker is at their breaking point or providing a little laughter can help everyone get through these unusual circumstances.
+During these uncertain and stressful times, more than ever, we need joy in our daily lives.
+Whether at work or home.
+A smile can change someone’s day from gloomy to joyful; showing some compassion when a coworker is at their breaking point or providing a little laughter can help everyone get through these unusual circumstances.

 A good laugh heals a lot of hurts. — Madeleine L’Engle